bioboot/demo2-github/README.md

 ## Fourth steps
 - Now partner with the person beside you and decide on **ONE repo** that you would like to collaborate on (i.e. the person on the right).
 - If you are the owner of this **One repo** add the other person as a collaborator to your GitHub repo.
-- Ask for the username of the person you're adding as a collaborator.
+- Ask for the **username** of the person you're adding as a collaborator.
 - On GitHub, navigate to the main page of the repository.
-- In the repository's right sidebar, click  **Settings** (it looks like a little gear)
+- In the repository's right sidebar, click  **Settings** (it looks like a little gear icon)
-- Click the "Collaborators" tab.
+- Click the "**Collaborators**" tab.
 - Start typing the collaborator's username.
 - Select the user from the drop-down menu.
-- Click Add.
+- Click **Add**.

 ### Contributing to your partners repo
-- If you are the collaborator, clone your partners repo by getting the URL from GitHub.
+- If you are the collaborator, clone your partners repo by getting the URL from GitHub (`git clone <URL>`.
-- Modify some of the files (for example add some content to the ToDo.md file)
+- Modify some of the files (for example add some content to the **ToDo.md** file)
 - Go through the regular git add/git commit cycle.
-- Push these changes to GitHub with 'git push -u origin master'
+- Push these changes to GitHub with `git push -u origin master`

 Congratulations! you have now contributed to a shared collaborative repo!

 ## Fifth steps
-- now together with your partner pick a common line and edit it in different ways
+- now together with your partner pick a common line and edit it in different ways so you will have two distinct versions.
-- First 'git pull origin master'
+- First `git pull origin master` to sync with remote repo.
-- Make your changes, add/commit/push
+- Then `add/commit/push` your changes to GitHub.
 - What happened?

-Can you fix the **conflict**?
+Can you fix your first **conflict**?